 Some operators may be offering services via agents, direct sales and online deal websites.
 We kindly suggest you read all terms and conditions and relevant information before making a purchase.
 Also please read all information on your ticket including departure times, locations and other conditions.

 Please note that Vivid Sydney does not operate any harbour cruises.
-If you have any questions, please contact the operator who is undertaking the harbour cruise.
+If you have any questions about a cruise, please contact the operator directly.

 Travel and Transport

 Extra trains and buses will run on weekends to help you get to and from Vivid Sydney locations.
-With extensive road closures and parking restrictions in place, it’ll be the easiest way to get there as all locations are easily accessible by public transport.
+With extensive road closures and parking restrictions in place, it’ll be the easiest way to get to the festival as all locations are easily accessible by public transport.

 You can use the transportnsw.info Trip Planner to plan your trip with up-to-date metro, train, bus, ferry and light rail information.
 You can also use one of the many real-time apps to track your service.
 Alternatively, you can call the Transport Information Line on 131 500.